AlbanESIEE/BPA-DE2--Digital-Electronics-/project1/test/README.md

 Insert descriptive text and schematic(s) of your implementation.

->Here is a schematics of the project implementation we designed with `EasyEda`.
+>Here is a schematic of the project implementation we designed with `EasyEda`.
 For this project, we use one analog joy-stick (2 ADC channels, 1 push button), rotary encoder (with active low push button), and one Digilent PmodCLP LCD module.
 >The LCD module is wired in the same way as in [Tomas Fryza PCB shields schematic](https://oshwlab.com/tomas.fryza/arduino-shields).

+>In the following tab, we have mapped sensors pins to Arduino Board pins.
+The Arduino Uno board pinout is [accessible here](https://docs.arduino.cc/static/6ec5e4c2a6c0e9e46389d4f6dc924073/4ef49/Pinout-UNOrev3_latest.png).
+We also describe from the `ATMEGA328` point of view if connections are configured as inputs or outputs (I/O).

 |Sensor|Sensor PIN |Arduino PIN | Arduino I/O|
 | :-- | :-: | :-: | :-- |